 '''

 The IDP class exposes the following methods:

+'''

+'''

 class IDP(kwargs)

 The class of AST nodes representing an IDP-Z3 program.

 init(kwargs)

 classmethod from_file(file)

 parse an IDP program from file

 Parameters file (str) - path to the source file

 Returns the result of parsing the IDP program

 Return type IDP

 classmethod from_str(code)

 parse an IDP program

 Parameters code (str) - source code to be parsed

 Returns the result of parsing the IDP program

 Return type IDP

 classmethod parse(file_or_string)

 DEPRECATED: parse an IDP program

 Parameters file_or_string (str) - path to the source file, or the source code itself

 Returns the result of parsing the IDP program

 Return type IDP

 get_blocks(blocks)

 returns the AST nodes for the blocks whose names are given

 Parameters blocks (List[str]) - list of names of the blocks to retrieve

 Returns list of AST nodes

-Return type List[Union[Vocabulary, TheoryBlock, Structure, Procedure, Display]]

-execute()

-Execute the main() procedure block in the IDP program

-Parameters self (idp_engine.Parse.IDP) -

-Return type None

 '''

 3.3.
-Python API 23
+Python API 25